reelyactive/bins-webhook/README.md

 Bin Identifier Forwarding
 -------------------------

-__bins-webhook__ will POST an array of bin identifiers to the /bins route of the hostname/port specified in the config/options.json file every heartbeatMilliseconds.
+__bins-webhook__ will POST an array of bin identifiers to the /bins route of the hostname/port specified in the config/options.json file every `heartbeatMilliseconds`.
 In the default configuration, __bins-webhook__ will POST to [http://localhost:3001/bins](#configuration) every minute (60000ms).

 To point the webhook to a different server, update the `hostname`, `port` and `useHttps` values in the options.json file as required.
 For example: